 Your nose functions more than just smell – it heats, humidifies, and filters the air you breathe.
-In this way, it is ensured that the air is at the right body temperature and contains enough moisture when it reaches your lungs for them to function as it should.
+In this way, it is ensured that the air is at the right body temperature and contains enough moisture when it reaches your lungs for it to function as it should.

 After your total laryngectomy, you will breathe via the stoma in your neck so these nasal functions are lost.
-Breathing through an open stoma makes the temperature and humidity in your lungs to drop.
+Breathing through an open stoma makes the temperature and humidity in your lungs drop.
 The lungs respond to this by producing more mucus, which means you have to cough more (similar to having a cold) and your windpipe can feel irritated.

 Heat and Moisture Exchangers (HMEs) have been developed to compensate for the tasks of your nose.
-They help out to rebalance the “climate” in your lungs.
+They help to rebalance the “climate” in your lungs.

 • Bleeding, including hematoma.